nickonlinehere/MyProjects/README.md

 # MyProjects
-This repo. as all my sample projects
+This repo. has all my sample projects